jack-laverty/arinc424/README.md

 ## Usage

 ### Reading a record
 Include the module, instantiate an object, and provide the read() function with an ARINC-424 record in string format.
-If the string is a valid ARINC-424 record, the **read()** function returns a "Record" object.
+If the string is a valid ARINC-424 record, the **read()** function returns a [Record](#record-class)

 ### Printing a record
 After creating a record object, **[obj].print()** can be called to print a record.